Classification and nonexistence for $t$-structures on derived categories of schemes: Introduction

-\subsection{Restriction to perfects}
+\subsubsection{Restriction to perfects}

-Another component of our work studies $t$-structures on the category of perfect complexes on a Noetherian scheme $X$ with cohomology supported on a closed subset $Z$, denoted by $\operatorname{Perf}_Z(X)$.
-This triangulated category is crucial for determining whether a Noetherian scheme is regular \cite{Neeman:2021, Biswas/Chen/Rahul/Parker/Zheng:2023}.
-It has been explored in noncommutative contexts \cite{DeDeyn/Lank/ManaliRahul:2024a, DeDeyn/Lank/ManaliRahul:2024b}, as well as its relationship to other singularity types \cite{Lank/Venkatesh:2024, Lank/McDonald/Venkatesh:2025, Lank:2025}.

-The conjecture of Antieau, Gepner, and Heller in \cite{Antieau/Gepner/Heller:2019} was initially resolved in the affine case by Smith \cite{Smith:2022}.
-Later this was resolved completely in the global setting, and done so in a far more general fashion \cite{Neeman:2022}.
-Neeman showed that for a Noetherian scheme $X$ of finite Krull dimension, a closed subset $Z$ is contained in the regular locus of $X$ if, and only if, the category of perfect complexes on $X$ supported on $Z$, denoted by $\operatorname{Perf}_Z (X)$, admits a \textit{bounded} $t$-structure.
-This captures a geometric property purely in terms of the structural data for a triangulated category.

-We will explore a class of $t$-structures on $D_{\operatorname{qc},Z}(X)$ that restrict to $\operatorname{Perf}_Z (X)$ for a fixed closed subset $Z$ of $X$.
-Key steps towards this problem include determining what restrictability of $t$-structures in this context tells us geometrically.
-Fortunately, this has a simple support-theoretic explanation relative to the regular locus, see \Cref{prop:restrictability_implies_regular_locus_containment}.
+We next study $t$-structures on $D_{\operatorname{qc},Z}(X)$ that restrict to $\operatorname{Perf}_Z(X)$ for a fixed closed subset $Z \subset X$.
+A key point is that restrictability implies a support theoretic constraint in terms of the regular locus (see \Cref{prop:restrictability_implies_regular_locus_containment}).
+This leads to the following: